Frequently Asked Questions

 Pastors Sunil Tamang and Amber Gurung are our interim directors for india.

 The U.S. board is Asia's Hope's governing entity.

 How can I get involved?

-Do you own a business?
-Contact us and we'll help you decide how you can best help!
+If you own a business, contact us and we'll help you decide how you can best help!

 How much of my donation goes to the children or their homes?

 Asia's Hope sets aside 18% of all contributions -- including those designated for specific projects and campaigns -- for non-restricted or 'where most needed' use.

 In 2015, 89% of our funds went directly to program expenses (everything we do in Asia), land purchases and building new homes for our children; 11% went to overhead and administrative costs.